Oscura™ Blackened Steel

 The blackened steel patina process is proprietary and developed by Zahner as an internal finish for interior walls, perforated metal features and other accents.
 Oscura is a sustainable material made using sustainable practices in Zahner’s award-winning, EPA compliant facility.

 The iron alloys are not commonly used in the uncoated state.
-Left to nature’s devices, these alloys will develop a rust oxide which will eventually corrode in entirety (the exception to the rule is weathering steel, which contains copper as an alloying constituent and will develop a protective rust oxide layer).
+Left to nature’s devices, these alloys will develop a rust oxide which will eventually corrode in entirety.
 The natural color of the iron alloys, when cleaned of scale and mill oil, is a dark blue-gray.

 The steels have a dark blue-gray color, while the heavier carbon alloys of cast iron are almost black.
 Cast iron has a dark carbon-gray surface, which will weather to black.
 The wrought iron forms are dark blue-gray in tone.
 Heating blackens the surface, and subsequent shaping drives the dark tones into the surface.
 Wrought iron is almost always coated with a thick paint to inhibit corrosion.

-Steel can be blackened or given colors ranging from dark brown to black.
+Oscura Blackened Steel can be blackened or given colors ranging from dark brown to black.
 One such method to achieve these tones is by dipping it in a heated chemical bath.
 This process can develop a deep black oxide over the surface of the steel.
 Oxides produced by this alkali method are weak and prone to abrasion if not protected with waxes or oils.
-Protection against corrosion is enhanced slightly, but the base metal characteristics may cause a blackened finish on steel to fail if not continuously maintained.
+Protection against corrosion is enhanced slightly, but the base metal characteristics may cause a blackened finish on steel to fail if not continuously maintained in an indoor environment.